tanzeelrazasyed/Demo/readme.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/spring-projects/spring-petclinic)

 ## Understanding the Spring Petclinic application with a few diagrams.
-Test Done.1234568
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>

-## Running petclinic locally.12346546khgjhgkbjhlkhjlkjhlkjhblkhglg lhgkjhbl h
+## Running petclinic locally.
 Petclinic is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/) or [Gradle](https://spring.io/guides/gs/gradle/).
 You can build a jar file and run it from the command line (it should work just as well with Java 11 or newer):